The Next Step (Canadian TV series): Broadcast and distribution

 The series aired from March 8, 2013, to April 7, 2019, on Family Channel in Canada, and from April 10, 2020, to September 18, 2020, on CBC Gem for the series' seventh season.
 The show also airs on TFO.
 The series premiere set rating records for Family, with at least 574,000 viewers on its initial broadcast—which set a record for Family's highest-rated original series premiere.

 Outside of Canada, the series has aired on Universal Kids in the United States, and CBBC and BBC Three in the United Kingdom.

 On January 8, 2014, BBC Worldwide licensed the series to several international broadcasters, including ABC Me in Australia, Hulu in the United States, and CBBC in the United Kingdom.

 In August 2017, the U.S. rights to the series were sold to Universal Kids, with the network also becoming a production partner for the sixth season.
 Boat Rocker Media, owner of the show's producer, Radical Sheep Productions, cited a reduction in funding for the series from Family Channel parent company DHX Media as an impetus for the arrangement.

 On June 30, 2025, it was first planned that the first 10 episodes of the tenth and final season would be released, and the final 10 episodes would be released in September 2025.
-However, on June 30, 2025, all 20 episodes were mistakenly released on ABC Me in Australia.
+However, on June 30, 2025, all 20 episodes were mistakenly released on ABC iview in Australia.
 The last 10 episodes were removed from the platform days later, however many people in Australia had already watched the ending and many clips were circulating across social media platforms, this caused outrage with some fans in other countries.
 On July 8, 2025, it was announced that the release date for the second half of Season 10 was moved up and all of the episodes would be released on CBBC and BBC iPlayer on July 12, 2025 during a marathon of this season.